The Road To Cromer Pier

 ‘Janet’s first love arrives out of the blue after thirty years.
 Those were simpler times for them both.
 Sunny childhood beach holidays, fish and chips and big copper pennies clunking into one-armed bandits.
 The Wells family has run the Cromer Pier Summertime Special Show for generations.
 But it’s now 2009 and the recession is biting hard.
 Owner Janet Wells and daughter Karen are facing an uncertain future.
 The show must go on, and Janet gambles on a fading talent show star.
 But both the star and the other cast members have their demons.
 This is a story of love, loyalty and luvvies.
 The road to Cromer Pier might be the end of their careers, or it might just be a new beginning.’

-The Road to Cromer Pier will be available in paperback and Amazon ebook from 29th June 2019.
+The Road to Cromer Pier is available in paperback and Amazon ebook, and from Waterstones.
 There is a play version available too.
 Please contact me for details.